Many or all companies we feature compensate us. Compensation and editorial

 How is a cash advance different from a personal loan?

-Cash advance apps such as Dave, EarnIn, or Empower provide small, short-term loans, typically ranging from $20 to $500, without traditional credit checks or interest rates.
+Cash advance apps such as Dave, EarnIn, or Empower provide small, short-term advances on money from your regular earnings, typically ranging from $20 to $500, without traditional credit checks or interest rates.
 Instead, they may charge optional tips, a small fee, or require a subscription.

 Personal loans usually offer larger amounts, have fixed interest rates, and have a longer repayment schedule.
 Personal loans may be a better option if you need a more substantial amount or more time to repay.